The Dial

 The Dial was an American magazine published intermittently from 1840 to 1929.
 In its first form, from 1840 to 1844, it served as the chief publication of the Transcendentalists.
 From the 1880s to 1919 it was revived as a political review and literary criticism magazine.
 From 1920 to 1929 it was an influential outlet for modernist literature in English.
+In January 2023, the name of The Dial was revived for a new online magazine of international writing and reporting.

 Transcendentalist journal

 Members of the Hedge Club began talks for creating a vehicle for their essays and reviews in philosophy and religion in October 1839.
 Other influential journals, including the North American Review and the Christian Examiner refused to accept their work for publication.
 Orestes Brownson proposed utilizing his recently established periodical Boston Quarterly Review but members of the club decided a new publication was a better solution.
 Frederick Henry Hedge, Theodore Parker, and Ralph Waldo Emerson were originally considered for the editor role.
 On October 20, 1839, Margaret Fuller officially accepted the editorship, though she was unable to begin work on the publication until the first week of 1840.
 George Ripley served as the managing editor.
 Its first issue was published in July 1840 with an introduction by Emerson calling it a "Journal in a new spirit".
 In this first form, the magazine remained in publication until 1844.
 Emerson wrote to Fuller on August 4, 1840, of his ambitions for the magazine:

 The title of the journal, which was suggested by Amos Bronson Alcott, intended to evoke a sundial.
 The connotations of the image were expanded upon by Emerson in concluding his editorial introduction to the journal's first issue:

 The Dial was heavily criticized, even by Transcendentalists.
 Ripley said, "They had expected hoofs and horns while it proved as gentle as any sucking dove".
 The journal was never financially stable.
 In 1843, Elizabeth Peabody, acting as business manager, noted that the journal's income was not covering the cost of printing and that subscriptions totaled just over two hundred.
+Nevertheless, Peabody published in the journal herself.
+In 1844 a chapter of the Lotus Sūtra translated by her from French to English was published in The Dial; this chapter was the first English version of any Buddhist scripture.

-It ceased publication in April 1844.
+The journal ceased publication in April 1844.
 Horace Greeley, in the May 25 issue of the New-York Weekly Tribune, reported it as an end to the "most original and thoughtful periodical ever published in this country".